aaronkyle/social-development/data/spatial-data-sources.md

     - A web site from the National Geospatial-Intelligence Agency (NGA) which allows you to download files of U.S. Board on Geographic Names (BGN) approved names for each country.
 There is a separate database for Antarctica.

 * [GRID-Arendal: Online GIS and Maps Database](http://www.grida.no/graphicslib)
-    - GIS data set consist of georeferenced (geo) graphical features which are linked to an attribute database that describs features or polygons on the map.
+    - GIS data set consists of georeferenced (geo) graphical features which are linked to an attribute database that describes features or polygons on the map.

 * [McMurdo Dry Valley LTER](http://mcm.lternet.edu/)
     - This program is an interdisciplinary and multidisciplinary study of the aquatic and terrestrial ecosystems in an ice-free region of Antarctica.
 They made available some of their data.